Amasa Coleman Lee: Legal and political career

 In 1915, having read law under the guidance of the Barnett & Bugg lawyers, Lee passed the Alabama bar exam and began to practice law, mainly in Monroe County.
 When he became a partner, the firm was renamed Barnett, Bugg & Lee.
 In 1929, Lee bought the Monroe Journal, which he would own and edit until 1947.
 As a lawyer, Lee represented various individuals in Monroe and surrounding counties, as well as the railway.
 Before Lee concentrated on real estate title legal work, he once defended two black men accused of murdering a white storekeeper.
 Both clients, a father and son, were hanged.

 From 1927 to 1939, Lee won election three times to four-year terms representing Monroe County part-time in the Alabama House of Representatives.
 After World War II, he practiced law with his eldest daughter Alice and hoped to also bring in his youngest daughter Nelle Harper Lee and rename the firm "A.C.
 Lee and Daughters", but that dream never materialized.
 After traveling in Europe, Nelle Harper Lee moved to New York City to become a writer, following the track of her friend Truman Capote.
-Within six weeks in 1951, after his youngest daughter moved to New York, Lee lost both his wife (who long suffered fragile health died of cardiac arrest days after receiving a cancer diagnosis) and son (a pilot who succumbed to an aneurysm in his barracks), so he sold the family home and moved into a smaller house with his daughter (and business partner) Alice.
+Within six weeks in 1951, after his youngest daughter moved to New York, Lee lost both his wife (who long suffered fragile health and died of cardiac arrest days after receiving a cancer diagnosis) and son (a pilot who succumbed to an aneurysm in his barracks), so he sold the family home and moved into a smaller house with his daughter (and business partner) Alice.

 Death and legacy

-A.C.
-Lee grew proud of his youngest daughter's success with To Kill a Mockingbird, even if she never joined the family law firm, and in his final years often signed copies of his daughter's novel as "Atticus Finch," the central character.
+Lee grew proud of his youngest daughter's success with To Kill a Mockingbird, even though she never joined the family law firm, and in his final years often signed copies of his daughter's novel as "Atticus Finch," the central character.
 Nonetheless, he had suffered bouts of debilitating fatigue following the loss of his wife and son.
 Lee died in Monroeville, Alabama on Palm Sunday, 1962.
 The following year Gregory Peck carried Lee's pocket watch as he accepted an Academy Award for portraying Atticus Finch in the movie version.